squaresLab/ProbabilisticModel_Saner2018/README.md

 use Cobertura to calculate test suite coverage, again over the “after-fix” class that contains the human fix.

-To create a 30 min Evosuite held out test suite through Defects4j you can run the following command:
+To create a 30 min Evosuite held out test suite through Defects4j you can go to your Defects4j installation folder, then navigate to "framework/bin/" and run the following command:

 perl run_evosuite.pl -p "$PROJECT" -v "$BUGNUMBER"f -n "$SEED" -o "$OUTPUT" -c branch -b "$BUDGET"